WeblateOrg/weblate/docs/admin/support.rst

 Purchased support packages can optionally be integrated into your Weblate `subscription management <https://weblate.org/user/>`_ interface, from where you will find a link to it.
-Basic instance details about your installation are also reported back to Weblate.
+Basic instance details about your installation are also reported back to Weblate this way.

 .. image:: /images/support.png